KrisFlyer Miles Redemption Guide – How to Start Playing the Miles Game in Singapore

 First of all, if you aren’t a member already, you’d need to sign up for KrisFlyer membership.
 You just need to fill in the registration form online.
 KrisFlyer membership is free.

-You may want to check the Singapore Airlines website for a sign up promotion, which is rare but does happen once in a while.
+Psst, you may want to check the Singapore Airlines website for a sign-up promotion, which is rare but does happen once in a while.
+There’s a field at the bottom of the sign up page for you to enter a promo code, if you have any.

 KrisFlyer is a loyalty programme that primarily rewards customers for spending on the following airlines: